metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Required:

-- `method` (String) Method to select synchronous replication standbys from the listedservers, accepting 'any' (quorum-based synchronous replication) or'first' (priority-based synchronous replication) as values.
+- `method` (String) Method to select synchronous replication standbys from the listed servers, accepting 'any' (quorum-based synchronous replication) or 'first' (priority-based synchronous replication) as values.
-- `number` (Number) Specifies the number of synchronous standby servers thattransactions must wait for responses from.
+- `number` (Number) Specifies the number of synchronous standby servers that transactions must wait for responses from.

 Optional:

-- `max_standby_names_from_cluster` (Number) Specifies the maximum number of local cluster pods that can beautomatically included in the 'synchronous_standby_names' option inPostgreSQL.
+- `max_standby_names_from_cluster` (Number) Specifies the maximum number of local cluster pods that can be automatically included in the 'synchronous_standby_names' option in PostgreSQL.
-- `standby_names_post` (List of String) A user-defined list of application names to be added to'synchronous_standby_names' after local cluster pods (the order isonly useful for priority-based synchronous replication).
+- `standby_names_post` (List of String) A user-defined list of application names to be added to 'synchronous_standby_names' after local cluster pods (the order is only useful for priority-based synchronous replication).
-- `standby_names_pre` (List of String) A user-defined list of application names to be added to'synchronous_standby_names' before local cluster pods (the order isonly useful for priority-based synchronous replication).
+- `standby_names_pre` (List of String) A user-defined list of application names to be added to 'synchronous_standby_names' before local cluster pods (the order is only useful for priority-based synchronous replication).